One man's treasure is another's trash.

 - Also, Garion, his grandson, is given huge sums of money from his treasury each month and just throws it into a drawer in his bedroom.
 His wife, a Tolnedra (see above), is horrified.
 Of course this may be just because he is a king, but it still shows a very strong disregard for money in general.

 - Not necessarily.
 He might very well have announced he put the money in his bedside drawer on purpose, to get a rise out of Ce'Nedra.
 It's not like lovers teasing each other are entirely unheard of in Eddings' works ;).

 - He's well aware of the money's value, and it's as safe in his bedroom drawer as anywhere.
 It's just more than he needs.

 - In the David Eddings series The Dreamers, the four gods hire armies with gold, except for Aracia.
 Queen Trenicia of the Isle of Akalla won't accept gold- she refers to it as 'yellow lead' and took gems as payment instead.

-- Isaac Asimov's Robot City series, the robots of the titular city see gold as a very weak metal, and mostly useless.
+- Isaac Asimov's Robot City series, the robots of the eponymous city see gold as a very weak metal, and mostly useless.
 However, seeing as how it never corrupts, they ended up finding a use for it, eating utensils for the humans that visit.